 - Pilates – Del Stukel, gro.metsyshtlaehnocaeb@lekutSE, 574-220-4598

 Only associates of Beacon Health & Fitness are permitted to train or instruct on premises.
 No outside personal trainers, instructors, or independent contractors are permitted.

 Cancellations for Personal Training need 12 hours notice to avoid being charged for the session.
 You may cancel directly with the trainer.
 If you can’t reach your trainer, contact BHF.
 In the case of a medical issue, sessions may be postponed.
 Restarting after an injury requires verification from a physician which includes information about your injury, recommended time off, and any restrictions.
 We work close with our Wellness SurroundCare Team to be sure you meet your goals in a safe manner.

 Granger and Elkhart: Parking is free in our surface parking lot on a first come, first serve basis.
 Club members are encouraged not to park immediately in front of the Sports Medicine / Physical Therapy entrance so that patients can most easily access their care providers.

 South Bend: Parking is available in the attached, covered, city parking garage.
 Two hour parking is free.

 With a $10 cash or check deposit, members receive a parking card that allows parking for up to four hours in the garage during any visit.
-These cards can be purchased at the South Bend Welcome Desk.
+These cards are available at the South Bend BHF Welcome Desk.

-The City of South Bend and BHF are not responsible for any damage or theft that occurs in the garage, so be safe—don’t leave valuables out and be sure to lock up!
+The City of South Bend and Beacon Health & Fitness are not responsible for any damage or theft that occurs in the garage, so be safe—don’t leave valuables out and be sure to lock up!